Space is at a premium in most bathrooms, so you'll want to make sure the medicine cabinet is a regular part of your

 Consider placing them instead in a (secure) drawer the kids can't reach.
 Good storage spots include your bedroom closet, on a high shelf in a hall closet, or perhaps a top shelf in the kitchen.

-Don't toss them casually into the bathroom wastebasket, where curious little hands could fish them out.
+Don't toss them into the bathroom wastebasket, where curious little hands could fish them out.

-Instead, ask if your local pharmacy will dispose of expired or unused medications.
+Instead, ask if your local pharmacy will dispose of expired or unused prescriptions.
 As a final resort: flush them down the toilet or place at the bottom of a trash can.

 Don't repackage them as you would food, even for space's sake.
 It's important that you have the original label so you can check dosages, expiration dates, and other safety information.